ChouaibHamek/goalz_api/README.md

 Database
 --------
 The distribution contains a clean .db file in the db folder.
-At any time, to return to this clean version of the database one can execute the script "scripts/generate_clean_db.py", from the main folder, using the command:
+At any time, to return to this clean version of the database execute the script "scripts/generate_clean_db.py", from the main folder, using the command:

 ```
 python -m scripts.generate_clean_db